-We have found that users on the Windows 10 NT operating system, or users of the Edge browser, have experienced myriad problems playing TED videos due to an incompatibility with our TED.com video player.
-As a workaround, try this alternate version of the site instead:
+We have found that many Windows users (including Windows 7, 8 and 10) have experienced problems playing TED videos due to an incompatibility with our TED.com video player.
+This usually manifests in lost audio.

 If none of the troubleshooting steps help, send an email to email@example.com with the following: